Distributional Reduction: Unifying Dimensionality Reduction and Clustering with Gromov-Wasserstein: Introduction

-\textbf{Our contributions.} In this paper, we propose to bridge this gap by proposing a novel and general distributional framework that encompasses both DR and clustering as special cases.
+\textbf{Contributions.} In this paper, we develop a general distributional framework that encompasses both DR and clustering as special cases.
 We notably cast those problems as finding a reduced distribution that minimizes the GW divergence from the original empirical data distribution.
 Our method proceeds by first constructing an input similarity matrix $\mC_X(\mX)$ that is matched with the embedding similarity $\mC_Z(\mZ)$ through an OT coupling matrix $\mT$.
 The latter establishes correspondences between input and embedding samples.
 We illustrate this principle in Figure~\ref{fig:general_idea} where one can notice that $\mC_Z(\mZ)$ preserves the topology of $\mC_X(\mX)$ with a reduced number of nodes.
 The adaptivity of our model that can select an effective number of cluster $<n$, is visible in the bottom plot, where only the exact number of clusters in the original data ($9$ out of the $12$ initially proposed) is automatically recovered.
-Our method can operate in any embedding space, which is illustrated by projecting in either a 2D Euclidean plane or a Poincaré ball as embedding spaces.
+Our method can operate in any embedding space, which is illustrated by projecting in either a 2D Euclidean plane or a Poincaré ball.

-We show that this framework is versatile and allows to recover many popular DR methods such as the kernel PCA and neighbor embedding algorithms, but also clustering algorithms such as K-means and spectral clustering.
+\textbf{Outline.} We show that this framework is versatile and allows recovering as special cases many popular DR methods such as the kernel PCA and neighbor embedding algorithms, but also clustering algorithms such as weighted k-means and its kernel counterpart including spectral clustering \citep{chan2004optimization, dhillon2007weighted}.
 We first prove in Section \ref{sec:DR_as_OT} that DR can be formulated as a GW projection problem under some conditions on the loss and similarity functions.
-We then propose in Section \ref{sec:DDR} a novel formulation of data summarization as a minimal GW estimator that allows to select both the dimensionality of the embedding $d$ (DR) but also the number of Diracs $n$ (Clustering).
-Finally, we show in section \ref{sec:exps} the practical interest of our approach, which regularly outperforms its competitors for various joint DR/Clustering tasks.
+We then propose in Section \ref{sec:DDR} a novel formulation of data summarization as a minimal GW estimator that allows selecting both the dimensionality of the embedding $d$ (DR) and the cardinality of the support $n$ (Clustering).
+Finally, we show in section \ref{sec:exps} the practical interest of our approach on images and genomics datasets.